Visiting the Pantheon in Rome: Highlights, Tips & Tours

 Where to Stay near the Pantheon

-We recommend these charming hotels a short stroll from the Pantheon in Rome:
+We recommend these hotels either overlooking the Pantheon or a short stroll away: